arpita-singh-dot/google-workspace-analysis/README.md

 <h2><a class="anchor" id="business-problem"></a>Business Problem</h2>

 Organizations invest heavily in Google Workspace to boost productivity, but often struggle to measure its true impact.
 Some common questions :
--Are employees using meetings effectively, or are they spending too much time in them?
+- Are employees using meetings effectively, or are they spending too much time in them?
--Which tools drive the most collaboration and which remain underutilized?
+- Which tools drive the most collaboration and which remain underutilized?
--Is there an opportunity to reduce meeting time and increase focus hours?
+- Is there an opportunity to reduce meeting time and increase focus hours?
--How can we use Workspace data to improve team efficiency and cut unnecessary costs?
+- How can we use Workspace data to improve team efficiency and cut unnecessary costs?

 ---
 <h2><a class="anchor" id="dataset"></a>Dataset Provenance</h2>